 Scholarship allotments shall be set and outlined to the senate by the steering committee within the first month of the fall semester.
 In order to obtain the senatorial scholarship, senators must complete the following standardized requirements:

+Senators must serve for a minimum of eight (8) weeks per semester to be considered for the scholarship.

 Senators will be required to accumulate a minimum of 2 additional service hours within each period of time (“service period”) defined in the following table:

 Service Periods